arcusfelis/xapian-erlang-bindings/doc/gsoc2012_app.md

 __Please tell us about any previous experience you have with Xapian, or other systems for indexed text search.__

 I used MyISAM full-text indexes.
-Also, I realized Unicode Collation Algorithm in Erlang.
+Also, I worked under Unicode Collation Algorithm in Erlang.

 __Do you have previous experience with Free Software and Open Source